In this article, we will know in detail about FitNesse, a collaboration tool for testers and developers. Let’s get started.

 On the other hand, if we can test the APIs soon after it has been written, developers can fix it instantly.
 This would also result in less effort when we test the GUI.
 Because all the functionalities are tested, testing the GUI becomes easy.

 About the author: This is a guest article by STH team member Shilpa C. Roy.
-She is working in software testing field for the past 9+ years in domains like Internet advertising, Investment Banking, and Telecom.
+She has been working in the software testing field for the past 9+ years in domains like Internet advertising, Investment Banking, and Telecom.

-Let us know your queries in comments below.
+Let us know your experience, doubts or queries in the comments section below.
+We would love to hear from you.

 I used fitnesse to test format of files. i have put some input file in a directory and its expected file in other directory. then when i run my fitnesse some output file generate which will compare with expected and provide whether they are same or not.